YenerCenger/Favorite-Places-App/README.md

 Contributions are welcome!
 Please follow these steps:

-1. Depoyu çatallayın / Fork the repository.
+1. Depoyu kopyalayın / Fork the repository.
 2. Yeni bir dal oluşturun / Create a new branch for your feature or bugfix.
-3. Değişikliklerinizi işleyip çatallı deponuza gönderin / Commit your changes and push them to your fork.
+3. Değişikliklerinizi işleyip kopyalanmış deponuza gönderin / Commit your changes and push them to your fork.
 4. Bir pull request gönderin / Submit a pull request.

 ---